 It is essential to not just collect data on wetlands but also to store it in a secure and accessible manner.
 SpringsOnline and Biotics are two databases we use at NDNH to maintain wetland information for ourselves and other users.

 Biotics - Biotics is a spatial database for biodiversity and ecosystem data managed by NatureServe and contributed to by the entire NatureServe network, which encompasses most US states, Mexico, and Canada.
 Biotics data on threatened or endangered species and rare ecosystems is used to assist with conservation planning.
-In Nevada, we use Biotics to store data on the distribution of rare wetlands such as fens.
+In Nevada, we use Biotics to store data on the distribution of rare wetlands (fens and vernal pools).
 To get access to Nevada’s Biotics data (wetlands or threatened/endangered species) please submit a data request.

 SpringsOnline - This is a collaborative worldwide database of springs and spring-dependent species managed by the Springs Stewardship Institute.
 Springs researchers can contribute survey data or access existing data on thousands of Nevada springs.